Spending a day at Rietvlei Nature Reserve in Pretoria

 Spending a day at Rietvlei Nature Reserve in Pretoria post thumbnail image

-Where do you go when nature calls, but you are in Johannesburg and most of the game reserves are quite a distance away, and your budget not agreeing with a weekend away in the bush?
-This predicament late in June urged us to visit the Rietvlei Nature Reserve in Pretoria to spend some time in nature, including a search for the elusive cheetahs that roam the reserve.
+Where do you go when nature calls, but you are in Johannesburg and most of the game reserves are quite a distance away, and your budget is not agreeing with a weekend away in the bush?
+This predicament late in June urged us to visit the Rietvlei Nature Reserve in Pretoria.
+We wanted to spend some time in nature and search for the elusive cheetahs that roam the reserve.

 Unlike some of the dedicated nature lovers who venture into the reserve at the break of dawn, we were not that eager to get up early.
 While the gates to Rietvlei Nature Reserve open at 06:00 (except for Mondays and Wednesdays), we arrived around 10:30.
-We planned to explore most of this 4 000 hectare reserve’s roads, capture some wildlife photographs along the way, and spend an enjoyable day out in nature in this reserve bordering the Rietvlei Dam.
+We planned to explore most of this 4,000-hectare reserve’s roads.
+We would capture some wildlife photographs, and spend an enjoyable day in nature in this reserve bordering the Rietvlei Dam.

 Buffalo in Rietvlei Nature Reserve